tifa365/berlin_opendata_assesment/README.md

 ## How It Works

-1. **Data Retrieval**: The tool connects to the Berlin Open Data API (`https://datenregister.berlin.de/api/`) and fetches metadata in batches
+1. **Data Retrieval**: The tool (`run_metadata_assessment.py`) connects to the Berlin Open Data API (`https://datenregister.berlin.de/api/`) and fetches metadata in batches
 2. **Data Storage**: Metadata is automatically saved in the `data` directory in Parquet format with timestamps (e.g., `berlin_metadata_20250329.parquet`)
-3. **Processing**: The metadata is processed using the FAIR principles scoring system
+3. **Processing**: The metadata is processed using the FAIR principles scoring system (`metadata_quality_assessment.py`), which:
+   - Evaluates each dataset across all five dimensions (Findability, Accessibility, Interoperability, Reusability, Context)
+   - Maps Berlin's metadata fields to the corresponding FAIR indicators
+   - Calculates dimensions scores and aggregates a total score
+   - Assigns a quality rating based on the total score
-4. **Results Generation**: Results are saved to the `results` directory in various formats:
+4. **Results Generation**: Results are saved to the `results` directory in multiple formats:
-   - CSV files with scores for all datasets
+   - **CSV Files** (`mqa_scores.csv`): Contains scores for all datasets with their total points and dimension-specific scores
-   - Summary statistics and rating distributions
-   - Detailed JSON analysis of sample datasets
+   - **Rating Summary** (`ratings_summary.csv`): Shows distribution of quality ratings across all evaluated datasets
+   - **Detailed JSON Analysis** (`detailed_first_dataset.json`): Provides in-depth assessment of a sample dataset, showing each individual indicator's evaluation (pass/fail), points awarded, and specifics of why points were or weren't awarded.
+This detailed analysis is limited to sample datasets to keep file sizes manageable while still providing insights into how the scoring works

 ## Getting Started